“I. Know. My. Rights!”

 If these two elements are in place officers must advise a suspect of the Miranda warnings prior to questioning.
 If not, statements made by the suspect may not be used in court.
 Doesn’t mean the arrest isn’t good, just that his statements aren’t admissible.

-Officers are NOT required to advise anyone of their rights if they’re not going to ask questions.
-Defendants are convicted all the time without ever hearing the police officer’s poem, You have the right to …
+Officers are NOT required to advise anyone of their rights as long as they’re not planning to ask questions.
+Defendants are convicted all the time without ever hearing the police officer’s poem, You Have the Right to …

-Suspects who are under the influence of alcohol or drugs should not be questioned.
-Also, anyone who exhibits signs of withdrawl symptoms should not be questioned.
+- Suspects who are under the influence of alcohol or drugs should not be questioned.
+Also, anyone who exhibits signs of withdrawal symptoms should not be questioned.

 Fact: The Miranda warning requirement stemmed from a case involving a man named Ernesto Miranda.
 Miranda killed a young woman in Arizona and was arrested for the crime.
 During questioning Miranda confessed to the slaying, but the police had failed to tell him he had the right to silence and that he could have an attorney present during the questioning.
 Miranda’s confession was ruled inadmissible; however, the court convicted him based on other evidence.

-*Some individual department/location policies requires their officers to advise of Miranda at the point of arrest.
+Some individual department/location policies require their officers to advise of Miranda at the point of arrest.
 However, the law does not require them to do so.